 Revelation 22:14-15 “Blessed are they that do his Commandments, that they may have right to the tree of life, and may enter in through the gates into the city.
 15 For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whosoever loveth and maketh a lie.”

-Many people today are no longer looking for truth, but instead they are looking for a smooth, easy, comfortable religion that will allow them to live the way they please and still give assurance of salvation.
+Many today are no longer looking for truth, but instead are looking for a smooth, easy, comfortable religion that will allow them to live the way they please and still give assurance of salvation.
 There is indeed no true religion that can do that for them.
-One will say the Commandments are a law of love guiding us in how to love God and man.
+One will say the Decalogue is a law of love guiding us in how to love God and man.
 Another will say there is now a new law in Christ and all we have to do is love one another.
-And yet still others will say the Ten Commandments are now nine Commandments or that they were all nailed to the cross.
-If all we have to do is love God with all our heart and our neighbour as ourselves, does this mean we can take the Lord's name in vain, worship idols or even deny God the quality time of praise and worship He wants from us on His Holy day?
+And yet still others will say it is no longer ten but nine Commandments or they were all nailed to the cross.
+So much contradiction yet most do not see Satan at work here.
+Why would anyone who truly loves God and their neighbour want to abolish God's law of liberty anyway?
+The question to such people should be, “which of the laws that God wrote in stone do you have a problem with and do not want to obey?”
+Unless their are one or more laws one does not want to obey, then one should have no problem with the law that Paul says reveals what sin is.
+(Romans 7:7) And if all we have to do is love God with all our heart and our neighbour as ourselves, does this mean we can take the Lord's name in vain, worship idols or even deny God the quality time of praise and worship He wants from us on His Holy day?
 What about others; does it mean we can lie, steal, murder, disrespect our parents or sleep with another's spouse?
-If one loves God with all their heart and others as themselves, they will be obeying every single one of the Commandments.
+If one loves God with all their heart and others as themselves, they will be obeying every single one of them.
 This is why Jesus said in Matthew 22:40 after quoting these Old Testament words that ALL the law hang on these two Commandments.
 Some think the words of Jesus here exclude the fourth Commandment but Jesus was quoting from Deuteronomy 6:5 which reads, “And you shall love the LORD your God with all thine heart, and with all your soul, and with all your might.”
-Did loving God with all thine heart include the fourth Commandment then?
+Did loving God with all thine heart include the fourth then?
 There can be no doubt as Deuteronomy 6:5 is just seventeen verses after the second reading of the Ten Commandments.
-Read also the greatest Command.
+See the greatest Commandment for more.

 Have the Ten Commandments been changed?

-Speaking of the fourth Commandment, how many Churches today know that Revelation 13:2 states that Satan through pagan Rome would give power and authority to a Church that changed the Commandments?
-About four hundred years ago every single Protestant Church knew this yet today Satan has succeeded in having almost all lose this truth.
+Speaking of the fourth, how many Churches today know that Revelation 13:2 states that Satan through pagan Rome would give power and authority to a Church that changed the Commandments?
+About 400 years ago every single Protestant Church knew this yet today Satan has succeeded in having almost all lose this truth.
 Our adversary's primary goal was to have them change the fourth Commandment which Daniel 7:25 informs us would happen.
-Satan had purpose in this and over 65,000,000 Christian saints were murdered and tortured as heretics during the dark ages and yet most people today have no idea why.
+Satan had purpose in this and over 50,000,000 Christian saints were murdered and tortured as heretics during the dark ages and yet most people today have no idea why.
 See who changed the fourth Commandment.